tanayyadav28/AI2100-Deep-Learning/README.md

 # Introduction

-These homeworks are the part of the course AI2100 - Deep Learning offered at IIT Hyderabad in even semesters.
+These homeworks are the part of the course AI2100 - Deep Learning offered at the Indian Institute of Technology, Hyderabad in even semesters.

 # HW 1